This post is in continuance to the previous post on DHCP fundamentals

-Now, we will understand DORA process in detail.
+Now, we will understand the DORA process in DHCP in detail –

-DORA process in DHCP is stands for following message flows between the client and the server.
+DHCP DORA process stands for the following message flows between the client and the server.

 - Network layer broadcast and

 DHCP client sends out a DHCP Discover message to find out the DHCP server.
 DHCP discover message is a layer 2 broadcast as well as layer 3 broadcast.

 Fields in DHCP Discover Message:

 Hence from the above fields it is clear DHCP Discover message is a Network Layer and Data Link Layer Broadcast.

 DHCP server receives the DHCP discover a message from the client and sends back the DHCP offer message with field information as below:

 Hence from above field it is clear that DHCP offer message is a layer 2 unicast but still as layer 3 broadcast.